Atlassian Intelligence summarize Confluence pages: A 2026 guide

 Connect every knowledge source, not just one

-This is where eesel AI really makes a difference.
+This is where eesel AI works as a great partner to your Confluence setup.
 It’s built around one-click integrations that connect to all the places your team's knowledge is stored.
 You can plug it into wikis like Confluence and Google Docs, chat tools like Slack and Microsoft Teams, and help desks like Zendesk and Intercom.
-This creates a genuine central brain for your company, one that actually sees the whole picture.
+This creates a central layer for your company knowledge.

 This infographic shows how eesel AI connects knowledge from various apps, unlike the single-source Atlassian Intelligence summarize Confluence pages function.